iarakshana/hw1/README.md

 #### Salaries

 1. Which salaried worker makes the most?
+2. How many employees does the city have?
-2. How full-time workers are there in the file?
+3. How full-time workers are there in the file?
-3. How part-time workers are there in the file?
+4. How part-time workers are there in the file?
 (Check you work for 1, with 2 and 3.)
-4. What is the highest hourly wage in the city?
+5. What is the highest hourly wage in the city?
-5. Excluding the top four workers (who are doctors), what is the highest hourly wage?
+6. Excluding the top four workers (who are doctors), what is the highest hourly wage?
-6. How many police officers are there in Chicago?
+7. How many people work for the police department?
-7. How many of them are detectives?
+8. How many of them are detectives?
-8. How much does the modal fireman (employee of the fire department) make?
+9. How much does the modal fireperson (employee of the fire department) make?
-9. What is the most common women's name for police officers?
+10. What are the most common women's names for police officers (incl. detectives)?
+(It's a tie with 35 of each.../)

 ## Push to GitHub